MicrosoftDocs/well-architected/well-architected/hybrid/hybrid-cost.md

 ---
 title: Cost optimization in a hybrid workload
-description: Includes guidance and recommendations that apply to the Cost pillar in a hybrid and multi-cloud environment.
+description: Includes guidance and recommendations that apply to the Cost pillar in a hybrid and multicloud environment.
 author: martinekuan
 ms.author: martinek
 ms.date: 12/08/2021